shgotlib/Card-Validator/README.md

 # Card-Validator
-The script performs validation I tightened and adjusted Langolr 2.
+This script allows to perform validation of credit cards.
 Validation for all credit cards - including MasterCard and Visa.
 (The script also makes validation of Isracard cards).

 This script designed for Angular 2 apps, but you can easily change it to another frameworks. just change the type of the argument to to your chosen type.